Menu

 Cardinham Woods: Located near Bodmin, this fantastic natural space has something for everyone.
 As well as the stunning setting to explore, visitors will find a café, activity trail for kids, bike hire, off-road mobility vehicle hire, and a play area.
 The whole family will enjoy a day out here.

-Tehidy Country Park: The largest area of woodland in west Cornwall, Tehidy boasts 250 acres of woods and lakes and over nine miles of paths to explore.
+Tehidy Country Park: The largest area of woodland in west Cornwall, Tehidy boasts 250 acres of woods and lakes and over nine miles of wheel-friendly paths to explore.
 With five different access points, there’s plenty to discover, including a café, friendly squirrels (remember to bring nuts) and other wildlife, cycling routes, and dog friendly as well as dog free areas.

 Kennall Vale: With a fascinating history, this enchanting wooded valley has much to be discovered.
 Once home to the Kennel Gunpowder Company, signs of its industrial past now blend seamlessly with nature, creating a magical setting.
 Be prepared to be amazed by the sights and sounds of this mystical place.